A California road trip is at the top of the bucket list for most visitors to the state. And no wonder!

 Start early to maximize your sightseeing time.
 There are numerous pullouts along the road, and the views are so jaw-dropping that you’ll likely want to stop at each one to take photos.

 There are several must-stop spots along the drive.
 Garrapata State Park is a local favorite because of its wild beauty.
-Walk a short trail to admire the coastal flora or stroll Garrapata Beach.
-Bixby Creek Bridge is an engineering marvel and a fabulous photo spot.
+Walk the short Garrapata Bluff Trail to admire the coastal flora or stroll Garrapata Beach.

 Picturesque Point Sur Lighthouse stands atop a rock and offers gorgeous views of the ocean.
-McWay Falls is a scenic gem, with the water tumbling down onto the pristine beach below.
+McWay Falls, one of the prettiest waterfalls in California, is a scenic gem, with the water tumbling down onto the pristine beach below.
 It’s the perfect picture postcard!

 If you still have time at the end of the day, you can do a tour of the famous Hearst Castle in San Simeon, another of California’s must-visit state parks.
 The former estate of publishing magnate William Randolph Hearst, the property offers a variety of guided tours.